About the students

 Østre Gasværk Theatre – Copenhagen (DK)

-Students from the 3-year Diploma Programme (since 2016) have continued their career at:
+Dancers from the Diploma Programme have continued their professional dance career at:

-Students from the Pre-Education Programme (since 2005) have been accepted at:
+Students from the Pre-Education Programme have been accepted at professional dance educations:

 Amsterdam School of the Arts – Amsterdam (NL)